 The members of Benefacts’ board audit, governance and risk committee are Emma Lane-Spollen, Philip Smith and John McNamara (non-director).

 The committee meets quarterly or more frequently as required.
 The terms of reference of the committee are here.

 Benefacts’ funding agreement with the Department of Public Expenditure and Reform provides for the establishment of a project advisory committee, chaired by an official of the Department to monitor the performance by the company of the activities set out in the agreement.
-The committee includes nominees respectively of the Central Statistics Office, the Housing Agency, the Department of Rural & Community Development and the Department of Foreign Affairs and Trade.

 For the production of its annual sector report, Benefacts convenes an expert group of sector specialists.
 In 2020 the members of the group are:

 download a copy of our 2019 Annual Report

 download a copy of our 2018 Annual Report